aythels/rpg-node-board/README.md

 "/user"
 - POST: Creates a new user.
 Expects `req.body` to contain (`username`, `password`, `email`).
 Returns the newly-created user.

+"/user/login"
+- POST: Logs in a user and creates a session.
+Returns the user's ID.

+"/user/logout"
+- GET: Destroys the current session.

 "/user/:id"
 - GET: Retrieves the user with ID = `req.params.id`.
 - DELETE: Deletes the user with ID = `req.params.id`. *Note: this does not remove the user from any games.
 This may cause bugs.* Returns the deleted user.